From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Experiments

-\paragraph{Audio Encoder and Decoder} For the audio components, we directly follow the audio tokenizer and decoder design introduced in GLM-4-Voice \citep{zeng2024glm}.
+\paragraph{Model Configuration} We adopt the Qwen2.5-Base model as the backbone, experimenting with parameter scales of 1.5B and 3B, and fine-tune all parameters during training.
+For the audio components, we directly follow the audio tokenizer and decoder design introduced in GLM-4-Voice \citep{zeng2024glm}.
 These modules have been shown to provide efficient and high-quality speech tokenization and synthesis, and they allow our framework to leverage strong audio modeling without requiring additional architectural modifications.
+The training details are provided in Appendix \ref{appendix:training_details}.